tonrea333/emoji-translator/README.md

 * If that array has some elements, then we want to do the same thing, but give `randomElement` the smaller, filtered-down categories array.
 * Test it by typing in a category like "animal" or "face", and hit submit a few times to make sure it's the only kind of emoji you get.
 Then try it with a non-category word (or nothing at all)--you should see a random emoji from all categories, if you nailed this one.

 ##### Search

 For search, we'll want to print every single emoji that matches the search criteria.

-* Calling `search` on our user's input will return a filtered emojis array where the emoji's name includes their search string.
-Save that returned array.
-It's looping time!
+* Calling `search` on our user's input will return an array of objects.
+Use `console.log` or look at `emojis.js` to see the format of these objects.
+Each object will have a `symbol` property which will contain the emoji that matches the search criteria.
-* Because there may be multiple results, on each loop we can't just set the results' heading's `innerText`, or we'll overwrite whatever used to be there.
-Instead, make a new paragraph for each item in our filtered-down array, set its inner text to be that particular emoji's `symbol` property, and then append that paragraph to the results section.
+* After retrieving this array, loop through it, get each emoji, wrap it in a `<p>` tag, and then append it as a child to our `<h1 id="results"></h1>` element.
-* And because there may be multiple results, we'll want to erase any results from previous submissions.
-This wasn't an issue for previous problems, as they reassigned the innerText to their new answer, but now we're building a list of paragraphs and appending as necessary.
-It's like the difference between reassigning a new value to a variable vs. pushing into a new array; if you want the array to hold only your new values, you'll need to remove everything else first, while the number can, by nature, only hold one value; changing its value is easy.
-In order to fix this issue, **there's a pretty easy solution**: before printing out your results, set the output area's `innerHTML` to an empty string.
-That will get rid of ALL children for that element, so you can replace it with the new results..
-It's a blunt tool solution, but it's more than enough for our needs!
+* Before doing this, make sure to clear the content of the `<h1 id="results"></h1>` element (hint: use its `.innerHTML` property)
-* Okay, let's try searching with something like `corn`, which should give you unicorn and popcorn symbols, or the letter y, which should give you 8 emojis.
+* Okay, let's try searching with something like `corn`, which should give you unicorn and popcorn symbols.
+Or try the letter y, which should give you 8 emojis.
-* Finally, wrap that in an if/else, because we'll want to simply print out that there were no results if the array has no elements in it at all.
+* Finally, if no emojis match our search, instead of doing the above steps, simply display a message to the user in the  `<h1 id="results"></h1>` element that says no emojis were found.

 ### Stretch Goals